SuperPuperMegaUltraEpicGoldenHacker/Competetive-Programming/README.md

 # Competetive-Programming

 Here I started tracking my progress in competetive programming.
-There're some information about what I use everyday for practise.
+There're some information about what I use everyday.

 ## Usefil links for practise
  I attached my profiles to some links.